Spain's reaction to the 2008 Kosovo declaration of independence: History

 In March 2012, during a fierce debate between Spanish Prime Minister Mariano Rajoy and Catalan MP and Convergence and Union spokesman Josep Antoni Duran i Lleida, Rajoy stated that he is opposed to the recognition of Kosovo as this is what suits the interests of Spain.

 However, after the arrival of the socialist Pedro Sánchez to the government, the Ministry of Foreign Affairs stated that "they are working in finding new solutions", especially if an agreement between Serbia and Kosovo is reached.

-On 31 March 2021, Spain's public TV broadcaster RTVE refused to refer to Kosovo as a country during a FIFA World Cup Qualifier match against them, and also using the word "Kosovo" in lower case throughout the match.
+On 31 March 2021, Spain's public TV broadcaster RTVE refused to refer to Kosovo as a country during a 2022 FIFA World Cup qualification match against them, and also using the word "Kosovo" in lower case throughout the match.

 In August 2022, Spanish Prime Minister Pedro Sánchez reaffirmed the country's opposition to its recognition, stating that the Kosovo declaration of independence violates international law.

+In April 2023, Spain along with Azerbaijan, Cyprus, Georgia, Hungary, Romania and Serbia voted against approving Kosovo's membership in the Council of Europe.

+Spain recognised Kosovo passports as valid travel documents in January 2024.
+Despite the recognition of passports, Spanish Foreign Minister José Manuel Albares stated that Spain's position of non-recognition of Kosovo's independence would remain unchanged.